CONFLICT MINERALS REPORT

 Our conflict minerals team worked with members of our supply chain and product management functions to identify our global suppliers.
-For 2014, our global supply chain consisted of 9,984 suppliers.
-Our conflict minerals team developed supplier selection guidelines that were provided to product managers and business unit buyers within the supply chain to aid in identifying which suppliers presented a risk of providing products or components that may contain conflict minerals that are necessary to the functionality or production of our products.
+For 2015, our global supply chain consisted of 9,594 suppliers.
+Our conflict minerals team has developed supplier selection guidelines that were provided to product managers and business unit buyers within the supply chain to aid in identifying which suppliers presented a risk of providing products or components that may contain conflict minerals that are necessary to the functionality or production of our products.
 As a result of applying the supplier selection guidelines, we were able to eliminate certain suppliers from our Survey population, including service-only suppliers as well as those suppliers that supplied packing and packaging material, chemicals, paper and paper products, and consumables that did not remain in our products.
-For 2014, we determined that 2,311, or approximately 23%, of our suppliers needed to be surveyed.
+For 2015, we determined that 2,095, or approximately 22%, of our suppliers needed to be surveyed as part of our reasonable country of origin inquiry.

-We developed and utilized a web-based template for our Survey that was generally based on the Conflict Minerals Reporting Template provided by the conflict free sourcing initiative (the “CFSI”), which is an initiative of the Electronic Industry Citizenship Coalition and Global e-Sustainability Initiative.
+We utilized a web-based template for our Survey that was generally based on the Conflict Minerals Reporting Template provided by the conflict free sourcing initiative (the “CFSI”), which is an initiative of the Electronic Industry Citizenship Coalition and Global e-Sustainability Initiative.
 Our Survey was designed to be more aligned with our specific types of suppliers and supply chain.
 We conducted our Survey of the suppliers identified during the assessment of the supply chain and reasonable country of origin inquiry that we believed presented a risk of supplying parts or components containing conflict minerals from the DRC in a manner consistent with the CFSI supplier survey guidelines for a downstream supplier in a position such as ours.